marionlamoureux/cml-2023/README.md

 # Churn Prediction Prototype
-This project is a Cloudera Machine Learning ([CML](https://www.cloudera.com/products/machine-learning.html)) **Applied Machine Learning Project Prototype**.
+This project is a Cloudera Machine Learning ([CML](https://www.cloudera.com/products/machine-learning.html)) **Applied Machine Learning Project Prototype** ([AMP](https://cloudera.github.io/Applied-ML-Prototypes/)).
 It has all the code and data needed to deploy an end-to-end machine learning project in a running CML instance.

 ## Project Overview
-This project builds the telco churn with model interpretability project discussed in more detail [this blog post](https://blog.cloudera.com/visual-model-interpretability-for-telco-churn-in-cloudera-data-science-workbench/).
+This project builds the "telco churn with model interpretability" project discussed in more detail [this blog post](https://blog.cloudera.com/visual-model-interpretability-for-telco-churn-in-cloudera-data-science-workbench/).
 The initial idea and code comes from the FFL Interpretability report which is now freely available and you can read the full report [here](https://ff06-2020.fastforwardlabs.com/)

 ![table_view](images/table_view.png)

-The goal is to build a classifier model using Logistic Regression to predict the churn probability for a group of customers from a telecoms company.
+The goal is to build a classifier model using Logistic Regression to predict the probability that individual customers of a telecoms company will "churn", i.e. will cancel their contracts and stop being customers.
 On top that, the model can then be interpreted using [LIME](https://github.com/marcotcr/lime).
 Both the Logistic Regression and LIME models are then deployed using CML's real-time model deployment capability and finally a basic flask based web application is deployed that will let